 Reaction Engines fully reusable, single-stage to orbit, unmanned spaceplane

 UK-based company Reaction Engines is developing a fully reusable, single-stage to orbit, unmanned spaceplane called SKYLON.
 Its SABRE (Synergetic Air-Breathing Rocket Engine) will enable it to take off from a runway and transition from air-breathing to rocket propulsion at an altitude of 80,000 feet (26 kilometres).
+The Synergetic Air Breathing Rocket Engine (Sabre) is a hydrogen-powered engine that can propel a spaceplane like Skylon from zero to hypersonic speeds by using the oxygen in the Earth’s atmosphere, and then when travelling fast enough, blast the vehicle into space using an on-board supply of oxygen like a conventional rocket.

 Proposed uses for SKYLON are to launch satellites and carry cargo astronauts to the International Space Station (ISS).
 According to the company, Skylon can haul 12,000 kilos to low Earth orbit every few days.
 SABREs can be modified for purely atmospheric operation.
 The resulting hypersonic passenger aircraft could travel 20,000 km at Mach 5.
 However there are several challenges in building engines that could provide effective thrust from liftoff to altitudes as high as 25 kilometers including extremely high temperature of compressed air.
-It reportedly uses liquid helium cooling for this.

 Since January 2014, the Air Force Research Laboratory (AFRL) has been developing hypersonic vehicle concepts that use the Synergetic Air-Breathing Rocket Engine (SABRE).
 In April 2015, Reaction Engines announced that an AFRL study had concluded that SABRE is feasible.
 One of the key SABRE technologies that AFRL, based in Ohio, will start work on later this year, is related to the engine’s precooler.
 SABRE’s precooler will cool such air from more than 1,832 degrees Fahrenheit (1,000 degrees Celsius) down to minus 238 F (minus 150 C) in one one-hundredth of a second.
 The oxygen in the chilled air will become liquid in the process.